top of page

 Photo Credit: Amarr Croskey

 George has concertized internationally, with notable highlights including appearances throughout Russia with the Orpheus Radio Symphony Orchestra and the Krasnoyarsk Philharmonic.
 As a music ambassador, he was privileged to perform at the U.S. Embassy in Moscow.
-Equally at home on the operatic stage, he has performed a diversity of leading lyric tenor opera roles including Nemorino in L'elisir d'amore, Rodolfo in La Bohéme, Pinkerton in Madama Butterfly, Tamino in Die Zauberflöte, Don Ottavio in Don Giovanni, Sportin’ Life in Porgy and Bess, Roméo in Roméo et Juliette, Gérald in Lakmé, the title role of Albert Herring, Ferrando in Cosi fan tutte, Ralph Rackstraw in HMS Pinafore, Camille de Rosillion in The Merry Widow and David in I Was Looking at the Ceiling and then I Saw the Sky.
-Most recently, George sang the role of Alfredo in La Traviata with Opera Wilmington and was featured in Opera Birmingham's "Opera Unveiled: A Concert of Operatic Hits" with the Alabama Symphony Orchestra.
+Hailed for his “lyrical and profoundly expressive” voice (TriangleSings North Carolina), George has performed a diversity of leading lyric tenor opera roles including Nemorino in L'elisir d'amore, Rodolfo in La Bohéme, Pinkerton in Madama Butterfly, Tamino in Die Zauberflöte, Don Ottavio in Don Giovanni, Sportin’ Life in Porgy and Bess, Roméo in Roméo et Juliette, Gérald in Lakmé, the title role of Albert Herring, Ferrando in Cosi fan tutte, Ralph Rackstraw in HMS Pinafore, Camille de Rosillion in The Merry Widow and David in I Was Looking at the Ceiling and then I Saw the Sky.
+Most recently, George sang the role of Alfredo in La Traviata with Opera Wilmington and Don Ottavio in Don Giovanni with Greensboro Opera.

 An accomplished song recitalist, George is a champion of American art song with particular interest in the art songs of H.T.
 Burleigh.
 As a specialist in the songs set to texts of poets Paul Laurence Dunbar and Langston Hughes, the tenor brings a profound understanding of the cultural and historical significance of these works.
 To that end, he had the honor of singing the world premiere of Adolphus Hailstork’s “Four Romantic Love Songs” on poems of Dunbar and he will be featured on the forthcoming recording of Doug McConnell’s “Langston’s Lot,” a song cycle for tenor, alto saxophone, and piano.
-A multifaceted artist, his professional ensemble affiliations have included recordings and multiple concert tours across North America and Europe with the American Spiritual Ensemble and he is a featured soloist with the Jason Max Ferdinand Singers, including the acclaimed ensemble's recent debut in London at Royal Albert Hall.
+A multifaceted artist, his professional ensemble affiliations have included recordings and multiple concert tours across North America and Europe with the American Spiritual Ensemble and currently he is a featured soloist with the Jason Max Ferdinand Singers, including the ensemble's recent debut in London at Royal Albert Hall.

 • Facebook - Black Circle